 Typically, this type of supply will carry 230-240 Volts.
 Appliances with a single phase hardwired supply should only be installed by a qualified electrician!

-Three Phase; hardwired
+Three Phase; hardwired or commando plug

 Large commercial equipment will often require a large power supply in order to work efficiently.
 Three phase power provides 3 separate electrical supplies (or phases) to the unit through one fixture, each phase reaching its peak sequentially meaning that power is continuously delivered with no drops in power experienced.
 Each individual phase will carry its own number of amps.